Ithaca Students (Undergraduate, Graduate, & Professional)

 • Requires an activated Cornell NetID and Two-Step Login.
 (Please allow two working days after you activate your NetID for Cornell Health to receive your information from the Registrar.)

-• Complete and submit the following 3 forms:
+• Complete and submit the first 2 items:

 • "TB Risk Screen"

-• IMPORTANT: Once you submit these 3 initial forms, additional forms may be added to your list (for example, if you are an international student, NCAA athlete, or vet school student).
+• IMPORTANT: Once you submit these 2 initial items, additional items may be added to your list (if you are an NCAA athlete or meet the criteria for being at an increased risk of TB).

 STEP 2: Obtain your immunizations records.